HackYourFuture/JavaScript1/Week5/MAKEME.md

 ## Homework Week 5

->[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week5/README.md) you find the readings you have to complete before the fourth lecture.
+>[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week5/README.md) you find the readings you have to complete before the sixth lecture.

 ### Step 0
 All share a video or a resource (this can be a drawing, article or a pod cast) that was helpful for you the last few weeks with learning JavaScript.
 Please share this in the channel of your class in Slack.
 Also write as small note about what the resource i about and why you think it's so helpful (you can share more than one if you like).